diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 layout: post
 title: Exploring Jekyll Directory Structure
 date: 2017-05-02 13:54:11-0700
-description: In the previous post you've learned how to set up your environment.
-Now in this post you’re going to know...
+description: In the previous post, you've learned how to set up your environment.
+Now in this post, you’re going to know...
-excerpt: In the previous post you've learned how to set up your environment.
-Now in this post you’re going to know...
+excerpt: In the previous post, you've learned how to set up your environment.
+Now in this post, you’re going to know...
 image: /assets/img/exploring-jekyll-directory-structure.png
 style: |
   body { background-color: #FFFAFA!important; }
   p img { box-shadow: 0 8px 50px -6px black!important; }
 ---
-### The second part of Jekyll tutorial, Beside of directory structure, you're going to see how to create a blank project by yourself.
+### The second part of Jekyll tutorial, Beside of directory structure, you’re going to see how to create a blank project by yourself.

-In the previous post, you've learned how to set up your environment.
+In the previous post, you’ve learned how to set up your environment.
 Now in this post, you’re going to know how Jekyll directory structure works and how you can create your first blank project.

 #### Text Editor

-Text editors are great tools that help us to edit any kind of documents.
-Without them, edit these documents would be a "pain in the neck".
-You can use your default text editor the come with your operational system or you can even use Microsoft Word, LibreOffice or the Google Docs "word-version".
+Text editors are great tools that help us to edit any documents.
+Without them, edit these documents would be a “pain in the neck.”
+You can use your default text editor the come with your operational system or you can even use Microsoft Word, LibreOffice or the Google Docs “word-version.”

-But I'll recommend these "most powerful" text editors, they're lightweight, they have a bunch of plugins that turn our life easier.
+But I’ll recommend these “most powerful” text editors.
+They’re lightweight, and they have a bunch of plugins that turn our life easier.

 [Atom (All platforms)](https://atom.io/).